 Looking behind myself, I see a mirror image of myself talking on a giant screen.
-I see my dress glittering.
-Everything in me loves a really great dress.
 I look out over the crowd; a small sea of faces that I have never seen before but that feel familiar to me nonetheless.
 The ornate knotted snake carvings on the walls of the theatre are barely visible to me past the glare of the stage lights.
 The energy in Prague is darker than usual on this trip.
 The collective consciousness is heavier.

 I walk the streets of the old town that I love so well.
 I put hot melted chocolate to my lips while walking up the street.
 It is scaled with gray cobblestone.
 The entire street smells of sweet pastry.
 The sky is a renaissance gray.
 In the orchard park below the abbey, the ravens are joyfully picking through the grass.
 I lift the cold silver of the water trickling from the old Alchemist spring to my cheek.
 Everything here is familiar to me.
 Every brick and every tree is laced with nostalgia.
 We make our way down those familiar paths to the palace.
 St. Vitus cathedral stands unchanged in the center like a portal to the heavens, guarded by the palace walls.
 Inside it, the Elysium glow kisses your skin, but penetrates deeper.
 It reminds you that there is something bigger and deeper to us than this temporal life.
 But at the same time, the exquisite richness of the draperies, carvings, pillars and stained glass, celebrates life instead of death.
 Every millimeter of it feels sacred.
 I have never loved a temple so much as I love this one.